chaostoolkit-incubator/chaostoolkit-reliably/README.md

 }
 ```

-This looks at the last three SLO reports for all your services and ensure all
-of them are within the [error budget](https://sre.google/workbook/error-budget-policy/#:~:text=Error%20budgets%20are%20the%20tool,with%20the%20pace%20of%20innovation.&text=The%20error%20budget%20forms%20a,has%20a%200.1%25%20error%20budget.)
+This above example will get the last 5 Objective Results for our `Must be good` SLO and determine if they were all okay or whether we've spent our [error budget](https://sre.google/workbook/error-budget-policy/#:~:text=Error%20budgets%20are%20the%20tool,with%20the%20pace%20of%20innovation.&text=The%20error%20budget%20forms%20a,has%20a%200.1%25%20error%20budget.)
 they are allowed.